-Reducing greenhouse gas emissions and turning dairy cow manure into a revenue opportunity for farmers while bringing more renewable natural gas to the grid.
+And turning dairy cow manure into a revenue opportunity for farmers while bringing more renewable natural gas to the grid.

 There are over two thousand biodigester sites in the United States.1 Dairy farms across the country are using biodigesters to reduce greenhouse gas emissions and create revenue opportunities.